mjhanke/WeThePeople/README.md

 ## Backend - Server
 Backend code for API requests is maintained in the `django` folder, which has been cloned onto our DigitalOcean droplet at `wethepeople.tech`.
 To start the `mongo` service, run `service mongo start`.
-To start the Django server, run `CURT PUT THAT COMMAND HERE`.
 To start the Gunicorn service, run `service gunicorn start`.
 In `django/django_project/weThePeople`, `views.py` and `urls.py` do the heavy-lifting for API requests and responses.

 ## Backend - Bill Stuff
 Backend code for bill fetching and insertions is maintain in the `nlp` folder.
 The end-all script to run is `nlp/fetch_bills.sh`, which uses some Python and Bash scripts in the `congress` folder to fetch bills and insert them into the database.
 This is automated every-6-hourly with a cronjob, which is set to: